ctrlplusb/easy-peasy/README.md

 store.dispatch.inc();

 store.getState();
-/*
-{
-  count: 2
+// { count: 2 }
-}
-*/
 ```

 ## Features

   - Quick to set up, easy to use
+  - Idiomatic Redux under the hood
+  - Outputs a standard Redux store
-  - Modify your state by simply mutating it
+  - Modify your state by simply mutating it in your actions
-  - Execute async actions for data fetching
+  - Execute async actions for remote data fetching/persisting
   - Supports the Redux Dev Tools Extension
   - Supports multiple frameworks (e.g. React via `react-redux`)